keu/docs/astro/install-gcp.md

 If you don't specify your organization's preferred configurations, Astronomer creates a Cluster in `us-central1` with default configurations for Astro on GCP.
 For more information, see [GCP Resource Reference](resource-reference-gcp.md).

-:::info
+:::info VPC Peering with Astronomer

-If you need to VPC peer with Astronomer, additionally provide the following information to Astronomer:
+Astro supports [Private Services Connect](https://cloud.google.com/vpc/docs/private-service-connect), which allows private consumption of services across VPC networks that belong to different projects or organizations.
+If you have created custom services that are not published using Private Services Connect, then you might want to peer with Astronomer.
+To set up peering, provide the following information to Astronomer:

 - VPC Name/ID and region for peering with Astronomer.
 - The IPs of your DNS servers.